wp-plugins/edge-suite/readme.txt

 * "_preloader" - You should find a script tag, if so JS inclusion went fine.

 * If "stage" or "_preloader" are not found, disable other plugins for testing to check if they might interferer.

-* Open the debug console in Chrome (mac: alt + cmd + j) or Firefox and check for JavaScript errors.

 * For testing remove all other fancy JavaScript like galleries, slideshows, etc. that are placed alongside the animation, the JS might collide.